Peeeeteer/r3f-mini-course/database/chrome-extension/5/description.md

 </video>

 Currently,
-when we open the popup and add some URLs, they disappear.
+when we open the popup and add some URLs, close it and then reopen it,  they disappear.
-Let’s store them so they persist when we close and open the Popup.
+Let’s store them so they persist when we close and re-open the Popup.

-Also if we are at it,
+While we're at it,
-Let's have those urls be ignored for our count to bingo.
+Let's also make sure these saved URLs don't count towards bingo

 📝For example📝
-visiting www.stackoverflow.com **should not** count towards bingo, but visiting www.youtube.com **should**
+visiting www.stackoverflow.com **won't** count towards bingo, but visiting www.youtube.com **will**

 Sooo... something like this:
 <video width="640" height="480" controls preload>